noAccessUser/readme/README.md

 ![NeoML](NeoML_logo1.png)

-Use the powerful NeoML framework to build, train, and deploy machine learning models.
+NeoML is an end-to-end machine learning framework that allows you to build, train, and deploy ML models.
+This framework is used by ABBYY engineers for computer vision and natural language tasks, including image preprocessing, classification, document layout analysis, OCR, and data extraction from structured and unstructured documents.

 -	Neural networks with support for over 100 layer types
 -	Traditional ML: 20+ algorithms (classification, regression, clustering, etc)
 -	CPU and GPU support, optimized for CPUs
 -	ONNX support
 -	Languages: Phyton, C++, Java, Objective C.
 -	Cross-platform: one code can be run at Windows, Linux, MacOS, iOS, and Android

-NeoML is used by ABBYY engineers for computer vision and natural language tasks, including image preprocessing, classification, document layout analysis, OCR, and data extraction from structured and unstructured documents.

 ## Содержание